sclable/nestjs-libs/packages/es-cqrs-schematics/README.md

 Example: to only create a command, you can use the upper mentioned JSON file with the `command` target or check `src/es-cqrs/command/command.schema.json` and run your JSON with the `command-standalone` target.

+## Additional features

+### REST-API generation

+Use the collection `all-rest` to create *nestjs controllers* as well.
+For create operation it will generate `Post` endpoints that returns the new ID, for other modification it will `Put` endpoint with `/:id` as parameter and returns nothing

+### Graphql generation

+TBD

+## Examples and recommendations

+### Aggregate creation

+Usually there is no ID associated with a creation, only a user, so the system can assign and return a new ID.
+To help with this logic this schematics can generate create component with UUID generation.
+It will create such components if the `verb` is one of `[add, create, new, insert]` and the `subject` is the same as the `moduleName`

+### Aggregate member generation

+If needed this schematics can generate member properties for the aggregate and will set their value from the events (otherwise handler contain just `/* no-op */` placeholder).
+To achieve this, set `isMember` to `true` for the parameter that needs a member created.

+### Using object parameters

+If the mutation uses a single object parameter and not a list of primitive types, set `isObject` to `true`.
+This will generate proper value assignments.